 In the northern reaches of the county there’s situated the small town of Clones, the setting for Patrick McCabe’s novel turned movie The Butcher Boy.
 Clones seems like a town that is stuck in a time warp, a place that has never made it past the 1960s.
 Derelict buildings crumble onto the footpaths, abandoned shops and dreams lie scattered all over the streets.
 If you turned on the TV in Clones you’d nearly expect to find the TV Show Dallas on repeat.

 But appearances can be deceptive because from this seemingly innocuous border town has given birth to men of the caliber of Barry McGuigan, Patrick McCabe, Eugene McCabe, Joseph Finnegan, and many more.
 Clones also has an ancient 10th Century Celtic cross right in the center of the town and lets not forget the magnificent 12th Century Round Tower built by local Monks in an attempt to hide their wealth from raiders.
 But for us GAA fans all we really care about is that Saint Tiernachs Park remains standing and that the towns multiple bars are fit to serve hard liquor during the run-up to matches.
 We’ll drink to that.

 I was once told by a man that only good thing about Monaghan is the road out of it and sure maybe he was right but then again maybe he was talking through his arse.
 For us locals, the place keeps us come back for more and more.
 What else can I say? but leave the rest to the immortal Patrick Kavanagh, “I saw the danger yet I walked along the enchanted way,” Yes, these wild Drumlin hills have a romance and magic of their own.

-This article was compiled by Seamus Hanratty who owns and manages a content writing website.
+This article was compiled by Seamus Hanratty who owns and manages a content writing website and a copywriting website.